 Your eyes are unique and have their own nutritional needs.
-Care for them the right way by choosing healthy foods, such as those that contain Lutein and Zeaxanthin (which are typically found together), Omega-3s and antioxidants that support eye health*.
+Care for them the right way by choosing healthy foods, such as those that contain Lutein and Zeaxanthin, Omega-3s and antioxidants that support eye health*.

 Eating better.
 Spending less time looking at digital devices.
 It’s not just good for your body and mind—it’s healthy for your eyes, too.

 Getting the right nutrients to help nourish your eyes is a matter of choosing foods with eye-healthy nutrients like Lutein, Zeaxanthin and Omega-3s.
 But which foods, exactly?

 Test your knowledge of eye-healthy eating in 10 quick food face-offs.
 Complete the quiz to save $5 on Ocuvite.

 We’re using digital devices for hours each day, and these devices are exposing our eyes to high energy blue light.

 Ocuvite Blue Light is specifically formulated with high levels of vital eye nutrients to help protect eyes from blue light.
 With 25 mg of Lutein and 5 mg of Zeaxanthin Isomers, this formula works to support the macular pigment that helps filter blue light.

 When it comes to your wellness, you may be overlooking your eyes…watch our new TV commercial to learn more!

 Eye wellness starts with talking with your eye care professional at least once a year.
 Luckily, we know a great one: Dr. Jeffry Gerson is an optometrist who lectures frequently on the topic of eye health.
 We sat down with him to discuss the best ways to care for our eyes and help keep them healthy for the many years ahead.

 - Bausch + Lomb: What’s the most important thing you tell patients about taking good care of their eyes?